walmartlabs/concord-website/docs/plugins/confluence.md

       action: deletePage
       userId: myUserId
       password: ${crypto.exportCredentials('Default', 'mycredentials', null).password}
-      pageTitle: "My Page Title"
+      pageId: 32432235
 ```

 Additional parameters to use are:

-- `pageTitle` - string, Required - title of page that you intend to delete.
+- `pageId` - integer, Required - id of page that you intend to delete.

+The output of the action is stored in a `result` variable that has the following structure:
+- `ok` - boolean value, `true` if the execution is successful;